 - ESRI Story Maps – Create professional looking place-based tours and more.
 Examples: Darwin and the Voyage of the Beagle, UNESCO World Heritage Sites, Kilauea: Fountains of Fire.

-- Little Bird Tales -Draw online, upload photos and scanned artwork to create pages.
+- Little Bird Tales – Draw on the screen or upload photos and scanned artwork to create pages.
 Record your voice to provide narration.
-Very easy, user friendly interface and kid friendly.
+Very easy, user friendly interface and kid friendly. iOS app is free.
+Online version has a 21 day free trial.
+Family and teacher accounts are reasonably priced.
 Example: Sundancer’s Tale

 - Voki – Create a character, add your voice.
-Examples: Paige Jaeger’s fun Voki, Student created Voki (Molly Clarks’ class)
+Examples: Paige Jaeger’s fun Voki.

 - Toondoo – Fun drag and drop cartoon making tool.
 Example: Lifecycles